mapsforge/mapsforge/docs/Rendertheme.md

 # RenderTheme

-**This article describes how to use XML-based renderthemes to style maps, including the extensions of Rendertheme V4 or newer (new with release 0.5).**
+This article describes how to use XML-based renderthemes to style maps, including the extensions of Rendertheme V4 or newer.

-If you have any questions or problems, don't hesitate to ask the [Discussions](https://github.com/mapsforge/mapsforge/discussions) for help.

 ## Introduction